rust-lang/prev.rust-lang.org/faq.md

 }
 ```

-An alternative is to eliminate the references entirely by returning an owning type like `String`:
+An alternative is to eliminate the references entirely by returning an owning type like [`String`][String]:

 ```rust
 fn happy_birthday(name: &str, age: i64) -> String {